 Compare backpacking sleeping bag ratings side-by-side >

-Pros: Best lightweight hooded bag tested, many size options allows for best fit, 900-fill down, top-tier fabric, secure snap hood closure.
+Pros: Best lightweight hooded bag tested, Several size options allow for best fit + comfort, 900-fill down, top-tier fabric, secure snap hood closure.

-Cons: Quilts are warmer for weight and more versatile, some other hoods can be more comfortable.
+Cons: Some other hoods can be more comfortable.

 Best Uses: 3-season backpacking and camping.